geins-io/sdk-api-mgmt-javascript/docs/CategoryApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.CategoryApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.CategoryApi();
-let id = 56; // Number | The id of the category to update. let category = new GeinsManagementApiSdkJs.CategoryModelsWriteCategory(); // CategoryModelsWriteCategory | The category data to update. apiInstance.updateCategory(id, category, (error, data, response) => {
+let id = 56; // Number | The id of the category to update. let category = new GeinsSdkApiMgmtJavascript.CategoryModelsWriteCategory(); // CategoryModelsWriteCategory | The category data to update. apiInstance.updateCategory(id, category, (error, data, response) => {
   if (error) {
     console.error(error);